Trusted Pasadena Visitation Lawyers

 We Can Help Fight for Your Right to Parenting Time

 If spending quality time with your children has been blocked by the other parent or your children are losing their connection to you through no fault of your own.
 We at Gille Kaye Law Group, PC are dedicated to helping parents without custody reach a negotiated or litigated resolution for parenting time that is in the best interest of the children.
 Our senior attorney, Christine Gille, is board certified in family law.
-Each of our attorneys is experienced in visitation, and our firm is committed to excellence and is proud to represent families throughout Pasadena.
+Each of our visitation attorneys are committed to excellence and are proud to represent families throughout Pasadena.

 Know Your Options for Visitation

 Whether you are a non-custodial parent seeking visitation or a custodial parent concerned about your children's relationship with your children's other parent when that person is negligent or in some way harmful to the children, it is important that you understand what options are available to you.
 You and the other parent may either agree to a visitation arrangement with or without the help of lawyers.
 If a negotiated agreement cannot be reached, a judge will make a decision according to the evidence.

 Types of visitation orders include: